jkhan-prog/Ensemble-model---Travel-package/README.md

 # Ensemble-model---Travel-package
+1.Read the business presentation powerpoint for relevant Business details
+2. Download the html file and view in any browser as the python notebook is large
+3. Project synopsis below -
 Ensemble ML models to predict Travel packages
 To build ML model to predict Customer Selection to Targeted Campaign An ensemble of machine learning models was created in this project to predict whether a customer will choose an offered travel package.